guoyingshou/religion-19c-dh/syllabus.md

     century as they relate to many different denominations and religions;
 -   interpret the primary sources of American religious history;
--   conduct original research in nineteenth-century primary sources;
+-   conduct original historical research in nineteenth-century primary sources;
--   work collaboratively using the tools and techniques of digital humanities to create digital scholarship; and
+-   work collaboratively using the tools and techniques of digital humanities to create digital scholarship;
+-   conceive of and build a large scale digital project; and
--   write effectively for an Internet audience.
+-   write effectively for an public audience.

 ## The intellectual work of the course